EHfive/einat-ebpf/README.md

 See also [cross-compilation guide](./docs/guide/cross.md) for cross-compilation on Debian/Debian-based distros.

+You can also download pre-built static binaries from [Releases](https://github.com/EHfive/einat-ebpf/releases) or our [Actions](https://github.com/EHfive/einat-ebpf/actions) artifacts(zip archived).

+For persisting einat in systemd-powered system manually, reference [example](./docs/example/) config and unit file, and see [Systemd](https://wiki.archlinux.org/title/Systemd) in famous‌ ArchWiki.

 ### Build Environment Variables

 | Name                   | Example Value              | Note                                                                        |